NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Whole Ventilation Fan
 ***************************

-Each mechanical ventilation systems that provide ventilation to the whole dwelling unit is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+Each mechanical ventilation system that provides ventilation to the whole dwelling unit is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+If not entered, the simulation will not include mechanical ventilation.

   =======================================  ========  =======  ===========  ========  =========  =========================================
   Element                                  Type      Units    Constraints  Required  Default    Notes